What Is Bodily Injury Liability Coverage?

 Bodily injury liability coverage generally does exactly what it says on the tin.
 That is to say, that it covers you against the medical bills that might be incurred as a result of bodily injury.

-At this point you might wonder why you would need this, when surely you have health insurance.
-And the answer is that of course the insurance is not to pay for you but rather for the other drivers on the road.
+At this point, you might wonder why you would need bodily injury coverage, when surely you have health insurance.
+And the answer is that of course, the insurance is not to pay for you but rather for the other drivers on the road.

 If you crash into another driver then and this causes them to hit their head or break a limb, your insurance will pay out for all and any medical bills that they incur.
 At the same time though, it will also cover you for any injury you may cause to pedestrians.
 If your car veers off the road for instance and hits a by-passer (heaven forbid), then once again, your insurance will pay for it.

-While car insurance requirements different from one state to the next in the US, bodily injury liability insurance is generally a legal requirement and non-optional.
-Thus, most car insurance policies will include this type of insurance and you therefore don’t need to worry about it.
+While car insurance requirements differ from one state to the next in the US, bodily injury liability insurance is generally a legal requirement and non-optional.
+Thus, most car insurance policies will include this type of insurance and you, therefore, don’t need to worry about it.

 What is Covered?

 So what is covered specifically by bodily injury liability coverage?